ryangandev/job-journey/README.md

 ## 🚀 About

-**Job Journey** is a comprehensive management application designed to streamline and organize the job search process for individuals actively seeking employment opportunities.
+**JobJourney** is a comprehensive management application designed to streamline and organize the job search process for individuals actively seeking employment opportunities.
 Whether you're a seasoned professional or a fresh graduate, Job Journey provides the tools you need to efficiently manage your job applications from start to finish.

 ## 📌 Key Features